 The KOM is only applicable to riders completing the Six Gap Century (104 mile) route and Three Gap Fifty (58 mile) route.
 Your ride finish time has no bearing on the KOM Challenge.
 For more details, check out the KOM Challenge Rules.

 - Food & Drink at Rest Stops

 - Custom Six Gap Century & Three Gap Fifty Bike Ride T-Shirt

 - Post-ride Spaghetti Dinner (11:00 am - 6:00 pm)

 - SAG, Tech Support and On-Course Communication

 - Discount on Official Six Gap Century & Three Gap Fifty Bike Ride merchandise (pre-ordered online sales only)

 The Six Gap Century includes 9 full rest stops, all supplied with a great selection of food and drink.
 We also include a huge spaghetti dinner after the ride.

+Blow a tire on course?
+Don’t worry!
 Tech support from a variety of local bike shops and sponsors is offered during the ride in many locations.
-Please note that there may be a fee for parts.
-Please bring extra bike supplies as parts and supplies for your bike may not be readily available.
+Please be aware that there may be a fee for parts.
+We recommend bringing extra bike supplies as parts and supplies for your bike may not be readily available.

 Jack's Gap Cut-Off